ravi312/articleTurtle/draft-v1.md

   - Grade 6-8: 1
   - Grade 9-12: 1
   - Adult: 1
 - Six participants shared project files in the group settings as part of their contribution to OER.
 These are used to make a collective portfolio.
-The participants’ identity are  anonymized.
+The participants identities are anonymized.

 ## Observations